na-2n/record-to-anki/README.md

 - curl
 - jq
 - ffmpeg
-- mpv (can easily be replaced by audio player of your choice if you wish to do so)
+- mpv or vlc (can easily be replaced by audio player of your choice if you wish to do so)

 **macOS:**